Sequence Diagram

 Section titled “IDE Support”Mermaid Studio provides comprehensive support for sequence diagrams:

-- Code completion for participant names and message syntax
+propertiesandlinksblocks so the JSON keys and values stay readable. - Code completion for participant names and message syntax.
+Top-level-only keywords (

 - Rename refactoring to update participant names